 Anne Goetzmann Kelley

 Anne co-founded and presided over Moment Productions, an alternative record and music production company, from 1979-1984.
-Moving back to Austin in 1991, she brought her indie marketing skills to the Austin film scene and co-founded Center for Young Cinema (CYC), a place where youths like her son could have a safe place to learn how to express themselves through film.
+Moving back to Austin in 1991, she brought her indie marketing skills to the Austin film scene and co-founded Center for Young Cinema (CYC), a place where youth like her son could have a safe place to learn how to express themselves through film & art.
 Kelley was instrumental in fostering a unique environment where teens’ creativity flourished; CYC student films have been screened all over the country and on HBO Family.
-In 2002, she co-founded Austin School of Film & Media Arts Center (as Motion Media Arts Center) with Erica Shamaly, which combined CYC and Austin Cinemaker Co-op.
-The Austin School of Film’s youth classes continue all of the incredible programming she created, but with new emphasis on all media as well as film.
+In 2002, she co-founded Austin School of Film & Media Arts Center (as Motion Media Arts Center) with Austin Cinemaker Co-op to combined CYC and Austin Cinemaker Co-op into a full-fledged media arts center for all ages to learn, explore, and grow.
+Anne is still very passionate about working + empowering youth students and it actively always looking for new ways to reach out to children across the global through the art of filmmaking.

 Carrie has a Radio-TV-Film degree from Indiana State University and studied film theory at the University of Auckland, New Zealand.
-Currently, she is a Technologist and film teacher at Rawson Saunders School (Austin Area School for Dyslexics), and a local Austin indie film producer.
-Since moving from the Hoosier state to Austin, she has produced 3 feature length films: Summer League, Wind & Rain, and Intrusion Disconnected and quite a few shorts.
+In addition to serving as MMAC’s Community Director since 2015, she has also been a key educator & faculty member at Austin School of Film since 2012.
+Since moving from the Hoosier state to Austin, she has produced 3 feature length films: Summer League, Wind & Rain, and Intrusion Disconnected and many independent short films.
+She also produces work for global clients such as Warner Bros.
+Studios and The Chive.
 In the midst of all of this, she founded a youth film festival for junior high and high school students in the greater Austin area, the Austin Youth Film Fest, where she took a very active role in coordinating its inaugural year to great success and praise.
 She's a self-proclaimed collaboration enthusiast, and is always looking for new ways to use technology to bridge communication gaps in production.
 Needless to say, she is incredibly supportive and involved in the local Austin film scene.

 EMILY JANE KEENE